I D-Interior Design

 I D 5343.
 Indoor Environmental Quality.3 Credit Hours.

-Prerequisite: Graduate standing in the College of Architecture, and I D 5133 or RCPL 5113; or permission of instructor.
-Course focuses on the examination of the factors that contribute to indoor environmental quality and the design practices and techniques for improving indoor environmental quality.
+(Slashlisted with I D 4343) Prerequisite: Graduate standing in the College of Architecture, and I D 5133 or RCPL 5113; or permission of instructor.
+This course focuses on the examination of factors that contribute to indoor environmental quality and the design practices and techniques for improving indoor environmental quality.
 Specific topics include daylight, views, acoustic control, lighting, thermal comfort, and air quality.
+No student may earn credit for both 4343 and 5343.
 (F)

 I D 5413.
 Indoor Controls and Technology.3 Credit Hours.

-Prerequisite: Graduate standing in the College of Architecture, I D 5343, and I D 5133 or RCPL 5113; or permission of instructor.
-The technology of luminaries and control systems, including solid systems, dimming control, and other building management systems, are introduced, analyzed, and applied to one design of space.
+(Slashlisted with ID 4413) Prerequisite: Graduate standing in the College of Architecture, I D 5343, and I D 5133 or RCPL 5113; or permission of instructor.
+The course introduces and analyzes the technology of luminaries and control systems, including solid systems, dimming control, and other building management systems.
+It then invites students to apply their understanding through the design of a prescribed space.
 Students will be taught how to design and coordinate lighting control for energy effectiveness, flexibility of space, and increased occupant satisfaction.
+No student may earn credit for both 4413 and 5413.
 (Sp)

 I D 5463.
 Interior Design Office Professional Practice.3 Credit Hours.